Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for .NET Adapters version 1.10.
+* Compatible with Lightstreamer SDK for .NET Standard Adapters version 1.12.
-* For instructions compatible with Lightstreamer SDK for .NET Adapters versions 1.7 to 1.9, please refer to [this tree branch](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/tree/8f1aa1c0c40ca0cfdd1ee15f48fe442f8b8e8e58).
+* For instructions compatible with Lightstreamer SDK for .NET Adapters versions 1.10, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/releases/tag/for_1.10).